Zelda F. Gamson

-Zelda Gamson (born March 12, 1936) is an American sociologist, writer and activist.
-Her scholarly work has primarily focused on the sociology of higher education, in particular innovation and change.
+Zelda Gamson (née Finkelstein; March 12, 1936 – April 27, 2026) was an American sociologist, writer and activist.
+Her scholarly work primarily focused on the sociology of higher education, in particular innovation and change.

-Personal life and education
+Background

-Born Zelda Finkelstein in Philadelphia, Gamson is the daughter of Jewish immigrants from Ukraine.
-She attended public schools in Philadelphia, and studied at the University of Pennsylvania and Antioch College before completing her undergraduate degree at University of Michigan in 1958.
+Zelda Finkelstein was born in Philadelphia, Pennsylvania, on March 12, 1936.
+She was the daughter of Jewish immigrants from Ukraine.
+Finkelstein attended public schools in Philadelphia, and studied at the University of Pennsylvania and Antioch College before completing her undergraduate degree at University of Michigan in 1958.
 She received a master's degree in sociology from the University of Michigan in 1959 and a PhD from the Department of Social Relations at Harvard University in 1965.

 She was married to the late William A. Gamson.
 They had two children, Jennifer (born 1960) and Joshua (born 1962).
+Zelda Gamson died from pancreatic cancer in Lincoln, Massachusetts on April 27, 2026, at the age of 90.